 Dr. Sicard began her career at the University of Ottawa completing an undergraduate degree in Human Kinetics.
 This was the beginning of Danika’s particular interest in nutrition and healthy living.
 She began to incorporate concepts she had been taught into her daily life and experienced profound improvements in her general health, energy and state of mind.
 Danika decided then that her vocation lay in helping others to reach their health goals, prevent disease and to heal themselves.

 Danika continued her studies and completed the four-year graduate degree at the Canadian College of Naturopathic Medicine in Toronto.
 She augmented her professional credentials with a Master of Science in Acupuncture granted by the University of Bridgeport in Connecticut.

-Dr. Sicard established her practice in Orleans and has been helping individuals to reach their health goals naturally for over six years.
+Dr. Sicard established her practice in Orleans and has been helping individuals to reach their health goals naturally for over eight years.
 The relocation of her practice means that the communities of Orleans and Ottawa/Gatineau will now benefit from Danika’s extensive knowledge in naturopathic medicine and her heartfelt concern for the health of others.